 Programs on Estate Planning, Medicare Part D products, and Medicare fraud help community members make informed choices and be wise consumers.
 Programs on dementia, traumatic brain injury, mental illness, and caregiving help by offering information and support.

-Professional workshops are scheduled that offer CONTINUING EDUCATION CREDIT for social workers (through our partnership with Bethany College's Department of Social Work and other approved providers) and for nurses (through Altenheim Resource & Referral Services).
-These workshops help enhance practice standards for professional caregivers, offer potential for growth, increase understanding and knowledge in our specific disciplines, and help us remain current with professional issues.
+Professional workshops are scheduled that offer CONTINUING EDUCATION CREDIT for WV social workers through the WV Board of Social Work as Independently Approved workshops.
+These workshops help enhance practice standards for professional caregivers, offer the potential for growth, increase understanding and knowledge in our specific disciplines, and help us remain current with professional issues.
 We focus on Ethics and Veterans' Issues as the two required areas of study for WV-licensed social workers.
 Certificates are awarded and those licensed in other states are responsible for applying with their licensing board for credit.
 Programs are held in-person.

 Check out the EVENTS AND PROGRAMS section to see what's on the schedule!
 Our programs are listed in CAPITAL LETTERS.
 We list other professional and community programs in lowercase.

 Do you have suggestions for programs?
 Let us know!
 We want to provide the information that YOU need.
 Whether you are a consumer looking for information or a professional that needs CE credit, we can help!

 We offer information you can take with you (brochures, tip sheets, booklets) or we can offer links to resources online.
 We have limited books and DVDs that you can borrow.
 Let us help you with your caregiving questions!

 Our Quick Links section offers links to helpful websites.